hardin47/rmscca/README.md

 	- the output contains the list of coefficients and correlations for both spearman and pearson

 # Simulated data: fullSimScript.R
-	- I need to work through all the parsing scripts again.
-But the basic idea is to simulate data, run the RMSCCA code, then count things like "complete groups", false positives, etc.
+	- Simulates data, runs the RMSCCA code, counts things like "complete groups", false positives, etc.  Output is as given by interpret_results_curveonly.R.
+    - Data is parsed and plotted using plot_results.R.